-NOTE LII.
-VERSE 370.
+NOTE XLI.
+VERSE 317.

-Whose needy Titian calls for ill-paid gold.]
-Richardson has fallen into a mistake concerning the famous Danae, and other pictures of Titian, which he says (in quoting a letter of Titian's without confidering its address) were painted for Henry the VIIIth of England, a tyrant indeed, voluptuous, and cruel, but still less detestable than the fullen and unnatural Philip the IId of Spain, who filled up the measure of his superior guilt by the horrid affassination of his son.
-Philip, on his marriage with Mary, affumed the title of King of England; and to him Titian addressed the letter, which speaks of the pictures in question: the painter frequently mentions his attachment to his unworthy patron.
+Whose needy Titian calls for ill-paid Gold.]
+Richardson has fallen into a mistake concerning the famous Danae, and other pictures of Titian, which he says (in quoting a letter of Titian's without confidering its address) were printed for Henry the VIIIth of England, a tyrant indeed, voluptuous, and cruel, but still less detestable than the sullen and unnatural Philip the IId of Spain, who filled up the measure measure of his superior guilt by the horrid assassination of his son.
+Philip, on his marriage with Mary assumed the title of King of England; and to him Titian addressed the letter, which speaks of the pictures in question: the painter frequently mentions his attachment to his unworthy patron.

-His follicitude to ensure his protection and favour is strongly marked in the following short passage of a letter which he addressed to one of Philip's attendants. " Mando ora la poesia di Venere e Adone, nella quale V. S. vedrà, quanto spirito e amore so mettere nell' opere di sua Maestà."-Raccolta, tom. ii. p.
+His follicitude to ensure his protection and favour is strongly marked in the following short passage of a letter which he addressed to one of Philip's attendants.
+"Mando ora la poesia di venere e Adone, nella quale V. S. vedrà, quanto spirito e amore so mettere nell' opere di sua Maestà."-Raccolta, tom. ii. p.
 21.

-How poorly this great artist was rewarded for his ill-directed labour, appears very forcibly in a long letter of complaint, which he had spirit enough to address to the king on the many hardships he fuffered in being unable to obtain the payment of the pension which .
-1 5 % had had been granted to him by the emperor Charles the Vth.-Rac-colta, tom. ii. p.
-379.
+How poorly this great artist was rewarded for his ill-directed labour appears very forcibly in a long letter of complaint, which he had spirit enough to address to the king on the many hardships he suffered in being unable to obtain the payment of the pension which had been granted to him by the emperor Charles the Vth.-Raccolta, tom. ii.
+P. 379.

-NOTE LIII.
-VERSE 436.
+NOTE XLII.
+VERSE 384.

-Bid English pencils bonour English worth.]
+Bids English pencils bonour English worth.]
 The great encouragement given our painters to select subjects from English history, has of late years been very observable.
-Many individuals of rank and fortune have promoted this laudable plan with spirit and effect; and the Society of Arts and Sciences have confined their premiums to subjects taken from the British Annals.
+Many individuals of rank and fortune have promoted this laudable plan with spirit and effect; and the society of Arts and Sciences have confined their præmiums to subjects taken from the British Annals.

-NOTE LIV.
-VERSE 441.
+NOTE XLIII.
+VERSE 395.

-Her wounded Sidney, Bayard's perfect peer.]
-The gallant, the amiable and accomplished Sir Philip Sidney may be justly placed on a level with the noble Bayard, "Le Chevalier sans peur & sans reproche." whose glory has of late received new lustre from the pen of Robertson and the pencil of West.
-The striking scene here alluded to, which preceded the death of Sidney, has not yet, I believe, appeared upon canvass, but is forcibly described by the noble and enthusiastic friend of Sidney, the Lord Brooke.-See Biograph.
+Her wounded Sidney, Bayard's perfect Peer.]
+The gallant, the amiable and accomplished Sir Philip Sidney may be justly placed on a level with the noble Bayard.
+"Le Chevalier sans peur & sans reproche," whose glory has of late received new lustre from the pen of Robertson and the pencil of West.
+The striking scene here alluded to, to, which preceded the death of Sidney, has not yet, I believe, appeared upon canvass, but is forcibly described by the noble and enthusiastick friend of Sydney, the Lord Brooke,-See-Biograph.
 Britan.
 Art.
-Sidney.
+Sydney.